Mingding Doctrine

 1. Teacher, how do we establish a good pastoral relationship?
 What specific work needs to be done?

-3. Teacher, the person being pastored has the bad habit of pretending.
+3. Teacher, the person being pastored has a habit of pretending.
 What special methods can be used to deal with this in the process of building a relationship with them?

-4. If a person is lukewarm, how do we determine whether this is a spiritual bondage or a problem with the person's own attitude?
-How do we establish a pastoral relationship with a lukewarm person?
+4. If a person is lukewarm, how do we determine whether it is a spiritual bondage or a matter of the person's own attitude?
+How do we build a pastoral relationship with someone who is lukewarm?

 (1:21:00)

-1. I once pastored Sister XX and was really willing to pay the price to serve her.
+1. I used to be willing to pay the price to serve Sister XX in the process of pastoring her.
 She could not lie down to sleep and often felt suffocated.
-I took her to pray day and night, but later when I taught her and dealt with some of her fleshly bad habits, she was unwilling to listen and did not like to listen to my teachings, only wanting me to lead her in prayer.
+I took her to pray day and night, but later, when I taught her and dealt with some of her carnal habits, she was unwilling to listen and did not like to listen to my teachings.
+She only wanted me to lead her in prayer.
 I thought that my pastoral relationship with her was very good and that I loved her because I brought her into our Chinese Mingding Doctrine and wanted to solve her problems.
-Where is the problem with my pastoring?
+Please tell me, what went wrong with my pastoring?
 Why are my teachings annoying?
-Why is it that I am loving her but she thinks I am not loving her?
+I am clearly loving her, but she thinks I do not love her.
 How should I handle this situation?
 (Meizi)

-1. Teacher, sometimes dealing with the bad habits of the person being served requires severity, but also requires grasping the strength.
-However, it is difficult for me to be severe, and I do not know how to grasp the strength.
+1. Teacher, please tell me, sometimes dealing with the bad habits of the person being served requires strictness, but we also need to grasp the strength.
+However, it is difficult for me to be strict, and I do not know how to grasp the strength.
 Can you give me some tips?

 2. How do we pastor people who are "losers"?

-3. Please, "When we see someone growing, the most important thing is to deal with their bad habits.
-If we want to deal with them, it is a conflict."
-If there is a conflict, how should we handle it after the conflict?
+3. Please tell me, "When we see someone growing, the most important thing is to deal with their bad habits.
+If we want to deal with them, it will be a conflict."
+If there is a conflict, how should we handle it afterward?
 (Xuanyun)

-4. Teacher, how do we build the other person's faith while breaking down the flesh?
+4. Teacher, how can we build someone's faith while breaking down their flesh?
 How do we grasp the relationship and degree between the two?
-Is it that in the process of breaking down the flesh, the other person sees their own growth, and their faith is built up at the same time?
+Is it that in the process of breaking down the flesh, the person sees their own growth, and their faith is built up at the same time?
 (Suni)

 5. When should we push someone to work?
-There is a full-time mother who just picks up and drops off her children every day and does not work.
+There is a full-time mother who only picks up and drops off her children every day and does not have a job.
 She has been with us for more than half a year.
 When is a good time to encourage her to work?
 (Jidian)

 (1:25:30)